RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros-getting-started.md

-# Getting Started with ROS
+# Getting Started with ROS for Robotics

-There are several things to consider while getting started with ROS for your project.
+There are several things to consider while getting started with ROS for a robotics project.
 This guide will help you get started with ROS by providing an overview of the ROS ecosystem and various design considerations.

 ## ROS 1 vs ROS 2: Which Version Should I Use?